-While there are a variety of ways to send messages to patients using the MyAHS Connect patient portal, In Basket is the primary tool for receiving, reviewing and acting upon responses.
+While there are a variety of ways to send messages to patients using the MyAHS Connect patient portal, In Basket is the tool prescribers use for receiving, reviewing and acting upon responses.

 Sending Patient Messages